-Switzerland maintains good and increasingly close relations with South Korea.
+Switzerland maintains good and increasingly dynamic relations with the Republic of Korea.
 The country is an important trading partner that is attractive for Swiss investors, and cooperation in the field of science and research is also gaining in importance.

 Key aspects of diplomatic relations